JohnNun/lowrisk_aircraft_project/README.md

 #### Recorded Damge

 The overall damage shows promising results with minor damage being the majority outcome for most of the aircraft present in the dataset, then followed by substantial damage, and destroyed.
+The 737 has the most record counts in the data set with the majority being minor damage.
+Airbus A220 has only 1 record in the dataset with minor damage to the aircraft.
 ![Image](https://github.com/user-attachments/assets/e8588d86-036f-4c5f-8e9c-b9f8d24b1f2a)

 #### Injury Severity